olehprylutskyi/spectralR/spectralR_vignette.md

 Pay attention, that `rgee` uses earthengine_api package, which depends on Python.
 That's why we need to setting up local Python environment for using `rgee`.

 Unfortunately, you have to repeat environment setting and re-authorization each time Python gets updates.
 For actively updated operating systems, like regular versions of Ubuntu, that's quite annoying.
 On the other hand, this built-in repairing system protects you from accidentally breaking earthengine Python environment during installation or using any other Python-related tools, which is convenient at least if you are such a weak Python user as me.
-If you get an error message "The current Python PATH: /home/user/.virtualenvs/rgee/bin/python does not have the Python package "earthengine-api" installed.
-Are you restarted/terminated your R session after install miniconda or run ee_install()?", then proceed instruction appeared in R console, which will help you to delete your previous configuration and set up it again.
+If you get an error message

+> "The current Python PATH: /home/user/.virtualenvs/rgee/bin/python does not have the Python package "earthengine-api" installed.
+Are you restarted/terminated your R session after install miniconda or run ee_install()?"

+then proceed instruction appeared in R console, which will help you to delete your previous configuration and set up it again.

 ## Installation of spectralR